sairaamVenkatraman/UOUC/UOUC-Generation/README.md

 Thus, we can generate scenes for a group of scenes.

-Then run bounds.py, which adds a bounding box to each object and to scenes.
+Then run bounds.py in Data/, which adds a bounding box to each object and to scenes.
+Please set the path to the objects and scene templates in bounds for getting the bounding boxes in the templates.